Southwest Gaining ETOPS Certification For Flights To Hawaii

 Key Takeaways:

-• Southwest Airlines is beginning ETOPS certification flights this week with an initial flight from Oakland to Honolulu.
+• Southwest Airlines is conducting its initial ETOPS certification flights this week, beginning with a maiden flight from Oakland to Honolulu.

 See a mistake?
 Contact us.